 Missoula, Montana (26C/79F) – Lander, Wyoming (23C/73F) – Ridgway, Colorado (18C/64F)

 Total: ~1105mi / ~1768km

 The Trans Am Route leads you to the amazing views of Yellowstone National Park and of the Grand Teton Range.
 Make sure to spend a few days exploring what these two national parks have to offer.
 The towns of Dubois and Lander present historic architecture and western-style cooking.
 In the Great Divide Basin, you’ll find Lamont which can serve up a great bowl of chilli.
-The scenery then changes from dry desert to alpine region as you cross into Colorado.
+The scenery then changes from dry desert to the alpine region as you cross into Colorado.
 You’ll begin the long climb to crest Hoosier Pass at 11,542ft (3518m) before taking the Great Parks South Route through old mining country across to Ridgway, Colorado.